achael/achael.github.io/_pages/imaging.md

 The [EHT](http://eventhorizontelescope.org/) is globe-spanning [VLBI](https://en.wikipedia.org/wiki/Very-long-baseline_interferometry) array that observes the nearest supermassive black holes in
 <a href="https://en.wikipedia.org/wiki/Sagittarius_A*">Sgr A* </a>
 and [M87](https://en.wikipedia.org/wiki/Messier_87) at 1.3 mm wavelength.
-After years of preparation the EHT observed Sgr A* and M87 with telescopes around the world in the spring of 2017 and 2018 ([some pictures from the observations](https://eventhorizontelescope.org/galleries/2017-observations))
+After years of preparation the EHT observed Sgr A* and M87 with telescopes around the world in the spring of 2017 and 2018 ([some pictures from the observations](https://eventhorizontelescope.org/galleries/2017-observations)) In April 2019, we published the results of our observations of M87; the first images of a supermassive black hole with resolution on event-horizon scales ([Read the papers](https://iopscience.iop.org/journal/2041-8205/page/Focus_on_EHT)).

 By correlating the recorded electric field measured simultaneously at telescopes around the world, the EHT can effectively _synthesize_ the resolving power of an Earth-sized telescope with an angular resolution of about 10 _microarcseconds_ (1 / 360000000<sup>th</sup> of a degree!)

 Both because EHT measurements are sparse and because absolute phase calibration at millimeter wavelengths is impossible, recovering an image from EHT observations is a difficult and ill-posed problem.
 Images must be _reconstructed_ using algorithms that find the best-fit images to data under a (hopefully minimal) set of additional assumptions about the source structure.

 {% include gallery id="gallery2" caption="(Left) an image of M87 at 230 GHz from one of my simulations.
 (Right) the image reconstructed with `ehtim` from realistic simulated data similar to the EHT's observations in 2017.
 The circle at the lower right represents the EHT's effective resolution" %}{: .text-center}
 {: .align-right}